HarvardMapCollection/latinx-community-theaters/home/index.md

 Within tourist spending, shows and other entertainment make up more than 10% of commerce.
 Theatre, entertainment, and concerts all fall in the same tourism category, but Broadway remains one of the most romanticized tourist attractions due to its historical association with the lights and color that many understand as synechdoche for New York City.
 The image below is a zoomed crop of the 1939 map featured above to show the emphasis on Broadway's "bright lights."

-> :book: **Reading Suggestion:** Jay McInerey's *Bright Lights, Big City* centers on a non-native New Yorker's attraction to the "bright lights" of New York City and describes the main character's disillusionment that comes as a consequence of being drenched in the light.
+> :book: **Reading List:** Jay McInerey's *Bright Lights, Big City* centers on a non-native New Yorker's attraction to the "bright lights" of New York City and describes the main character's disillusionment that comes as a consequence of being drenched in the light.
 The pink stars on this image demonstrate Latinx community-led theatres in proximity to the theatre district.

  ![Pictorial landmark map above zoomed into the Theatre District to feature the "Bright Lights" and "Broadway" writ large](media/broadway%20lights.png)
  *Broadway and the Bright Lights - 1939*